codehaus/groovy-native-launcher/README.txt

-To compile on windows:

-cl /MD /Dwin /I%JAVA_HOME%\inlude /I%JAVA_HOME%\inlude\win32 groovy.c jvmstarter.c

-Note: the /MD option is important - the program will compile w/out it, but it may not function properly.

-TODO: compilation instructions on other platforms

-NOTES:

  * This is still work in progress - there are some bugs, support for some oses is lacking etc. Feel free to contribute.

- * If you wish to use the jvmstarter.c to launch you own app and want to provide directories from which all jar files need to be included in the startup class path, on windows you need to pass -DDIRSUPPORT and get dirent.h from somewhere; cygwin seems to provide it, another one that works is this one: http:www.uku.fi/~tronkko/dirent.h
+ * If you wish to use the jvmstarter.c to launch you own app and want to provide directories from which all jar files need to be included in the startup class path, on windows you need to pass -DDIRSUPPORT to the compiler and get dirent.h from somewhere; cygwin seems to provide it, another one that works is this one: http:www.uku.fi/~tronkko/dirent.h